Wildlander-mod/wildlander-mod.github.io/_16OtherResources/UltskyModdingGuide.md

 ## Known Mod Issues/Incompatibilities

 The following Types of mods are NOT Compatible. (cause game breaking bugs)
 > * Any Alternate start mod.
 (Ultimate Skyrim reborn is included in the list, which acts as a alternate start mod.
-It cannot be removed and replaced with somthing else)
+It cannot be removed and replaced with something else)
 > * Any Mod which affects the perk trees E.g. Ordinator
 > * Truly Absorb Dragon Souls, DSAMG - Dragon Soul Absorb More Glorious and Dragon Remains (prevents the main quest from firing upon killing a dragon)
 > * UltSky Starting items for 4.0.6hf2 (Breaks Ultimate Skyrim reborn, character wont teleport after creating and doesn’t have the promised items anyway!)